RamkumarFSD-S96/Udemy_Clone/README.md

 5. **Responsive Design:**
    - Flexbox ensures the layout adjusts seamlessly across devices, from desktops to tablets and mobile screens.
    - Media queries are implemented for further fine-tuning the design on smaller screens.

-This **Udemy Clone** showcases the power of **HTML**, **CSS styles**, and **Flexbox** to create a visually stunning and responsive website that mirrors the look and feel of an actual online learning platform.

----

-Let me know if you want help with further improvements or features! 😊